swiftlang/swift-testing/Sources/Testing/Testing.docc/OrganizingTests.md

 When working with a large selection of test functions, it can be helpful to organize them into test suites.

-A test function can be added to a test suite in one of several ways:
+A test function can be added to a test suite in one of two ways:

-@Comment { 0.
-By placing it in the same file as other test functions; }
+@Comment{ * By placing it in the same file as other test functions. }
-1. By placing it in a Swift type; or
+* By placing it in a Swift type.
-2. By placing it in a Swift type and annotating that type with the `@Suite` attribute.
+* By placing it in a Swift type and annotating that type with the `@Suite` attribute.

-The `@Suite` attribute is not required for the testing library to recognize that a type contains test functions, but adding it allows customization of a test suite's appearance in the IDE and at the command line.
-If a trait such as ``Trait/tags(_:)-505n9`` or ``Trait/disabled(_:fileID:filePath:line:column:)`` is applied to a test suite, it is automatically inherited by the tests contained in the suite.
+The `@Suite` attribute isn't required for the testing library to recognize that a type contains test functions, but adding it allows customization of a test suite's appearance in the IDE and at the command line.
+If a trait such as ``Trait/tags(_:)-505n9`` or ``Trait/disabled(_:fileID:filePath:line:column:)`` is applied to a test suite, it's automatically inherited by the tests contained in the suite.

 In addition to containing test functions and any other members that a Swift type